 Fieldwork supervisors with major responsibilities for supervising one or more clinical intern are eligible for a Tuition Waiver for one three-credit education-related graduate course at any CUNY school.
 The waiver is for tuition fees only at a CUNY institution; all other fees must be paid by the individual.
 In order to be eligible for a Tuition Waiver, the field supervisor must have one clinical intern for a period of 7 1/2 weeks or worked with one clinical intern for 15 weeks in a semester.
-In addition, the Tuition Waiver may be transferable among the site personnel (e.g. another staff member at the same site); however, it must be approved in writing by the site director and submitted to the Office of Field Placement.
-This request must be made prior to a tuition waiver being released to the assigned field site supervisor of record.
+As of Fall 2021, tuition waivers are no longer transferrable.
 Queens College field placement coordinators will email clinical field supervisors' information on how to request the Tuition Waiver.
 If you do not receive the email with details, please contact Office of Field Placement at 718-997-5237 prior to the end of the semester.